juzhang/mapclient-fai-workshop/doc/map_installation.rst

 3. Save a workflow to disk
 4. Open the workflow in MAP Client
 5. MAP Client should automatically download any plugins in the workflow not already installed.
+6. Restart the MAP Client for the newly installed plugins to be usable [known bug].

 Manually
 ~~~~~~~~